W3C Markup Validation Service

-The Markup Validation Service is a validator by the World Wide Web Consortium (W3C) that allows Internet users to check pre-HTML5 HTML and XHTML documents for well-formed markup against a document type definition.
+The Markup Validation Service is a validator by the World Wide Web Consortium (W3C) that allows Internet users to check pre-HTML5 HTML and XHTML documents for well-formed markup against a document type definition (DTD).
 Markup validation is an important step towards ensuring the technical quality of web pages.
 However, it is not a complete measure of web standards conformance.
 Though W3C validation is important for browser compatibility and site usability, it has not been confirmed what effect it has on search engine optimization.

 As HTML5 has removed the use of DTD in favor of a "Living Standard", the traditional Markup Validation Service is not applicable to these formats.
 Validation is instead performed using an open-source "Nu Validator", an instance of which is provided by W3C.

 History

 The Markup Validation Service began as The Kinder, Gentler HTML Validator, a project by Gerald Oskoboiny.
 It was developed to be a more intuitive version of the first online HTML validator written by Dan Connolly and Mark Gaither, which was announced on July 13, 1994.

 In September 1997, Oskoboiny began working for the W3C, and on December 18, 1997, the W3C announced its W3C HTML Validator based upon his works.
 In November 2008, the W3C released the validator.nu HTML5 engine and the ability to check documents for conformance to HTML5.

 W3C also offers validation tools for web technologies other than HTML/XHTML, such as CSS, XML schemas, and MathML.